-The MA in History (Public History Concentration) is an innovative collaboration between the History Department and the Arts Management Program.
-Students receive deep training in historical knowledge and primary research practices, as well as comprehensive training in the business and advocacy skills sought after in the arts and cultural sectors.
+The MA in History (Public History Concentration) is an innovative collaboration between the Department of History and the Arts Management Program.
+Students in this concentration receive deep training in historical knowledge and research practices, as well as comprehensive training in the business and advocacy skills expected in the arts and cultural workforce.

 A minimum of 39 credit hours is required.
 Because of the nature of this program, transfer credit hours cannot be accepted, nor can courses be taken outside of History and Arts Management.